HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 <figcaption>Figure 12.
 HTML payload size (KB)</figcaption>
 </figure>

 Note that HTML payload may include other code such as JSON, JavaScript or CSS embedded directly in an HTML page itself, rather than referenced as external links.
 The median HTML payload size for home pages on ecommerce platforms is 33.8 KB on mobile and 35.56 KB on desktop.
-However 10% of home pages on ecommerce platforms have an HTML payload of over 115 KB.
+However, 10% of home pages on ecommerce platforms have an HTML payload of over 115 KB.

 Mobile HTML payload sizes are not very different from desktop.
 In other words, it appears that sites are not delivering significantly different HTML files for different devices or viewport sizes.
 On many ecommerce sites, home page HTML payloads are large.
 It's not known from this study whether this is because of bloated HTML, or from other code (such as JSON) within HTML files.